-3.15 DEBUG
+3.17 DEBUG

 This command executes a debugger that you have built into your task.
 The command sets the T-bit in the task's Processor Status Word (PSW).
-To build a debugger into your task, you must specify the /DA qualifier on the PAB command line you use to build your task.
+To build a debugger into your task, you must specify the /DA qualifier on the PAB command line you use to build your task or use the /DEBUG qualifier with the LINK command.